What is a wakeboard tower?

 About Aerial Wakesports

 Over 12 years ago, we took our passion for wakeboarding and started a business that is dedicated to making all wake sports more accessible to everyone.
-Few of us can afford a high-end wake boat and there were few aftermarket wake tower solutions at the time.
-From day one, our mission has been to design and manufacture high quality wakeboard towers and accessories that are very budget-friendly without sacrificing quality or performance.
-Often imitated but never duplicated: there are copycat companies out there but they cut many corners (quality of metal, welds, finish, customer service, etc.) to tempt you with a cheaper price.
-Due to the immense stresses put on a wakeboard tower, their lower quality leads to concerns of reliability, performance and safety.
-For a small difference in price, we think the peace of mind is more valuable.
+There were few aftermarket wake tower solutions at the time and the cost of new wake boats keeps going up.
+From day one, our mission has been to design and manufacture high quality aftermarket wakeboard towers and accessories that are very budget-friendly without sacrificing quality or performance.
+Often imitated but never duplicated: there are some copycat companies out there that cut many corners (quality of metal, welds, finish, customer service, etc.) to tempt you with a cheaper price.
+Due to the immense stresses put on a wakeboard tower, their lower quality leads to concerns of reliability.
+For a small difference in price, we think the quality, performance, and safety is more valuable.